 Being that my restaurant is just four blocks from my house, I never cook at home.
 If I’m hungry I just pop into the restaurant for a meal or take something togo.
 So, I was really looking forward to cooking at my house, because there is something about the smell of sautéing garlic and onions that makes it feel more like a home.
 Plus, nine years of Italian food for every meal gets a little boring.

-My first meal was a warm brussel sprout salad.
+My first meal was a warm brussel sprout salad (one of the best foods in the world, in my opinion).
 And even though the recipe was a serving enough for two, I was hesitant to cook it for anyone else because I wasn’t sure how it would taste.
 It was the premiere tester recipe.
 But, it was so yummy that I was glad there was no one there to share it with.
 I wanted the whole thing myself.

 After this preview recipe, I was a little more confident about cooking the meals for others.